-- 19.1 The supervisor requires insurers and intermediaries to act with due skill, care and diligence when dealing with customers. - 19.1.1 The concept of due skill, care and diligence implies that insurers and intermediaries should discharge their duties in a way that can reasonably be expected from a prudent person in a like position and under similar circumstances. - 19.1.2 Insurers and intermediaries should have proper policies and procedures in place to achieve this outcome, including taking appropriate measures to ensure that their employees and agents meet high standards of ethics and integrity.
+19.1 The supervisor requires insurers and intermediaries to act with due skill, care and diligence when dealing with customers.

+19.1.1 The supervisor should require insurers and intermediaries to have policies and procedures in place to achieve this outcome, including taking appropriate measures to ensure that their employees and agents meet high standards of ethics and integrity.